jviosca/Recommender-engine-for-IBM-Watson-Studio-platform/README.md

 an exploratory data analysis of the datasets and describes the creation of a "Recommender" class writen in Python that can be easily reused or repurposed.
-The notebook also contains graded questions for the Udacity's assignment.
+The notebook also contains graded questions for Udacity's assignment.

 In short, the recommendation approaches in such a class use:
 - User-user based collaborative filtering, to pull articles seen by similar